Justice and Development Party (Turkey): Formation

-The AKP was established by a wide range of politicians of various political parties and a number of new politicians in 2001.
+The AK Party was established by a wide range of politicians of various political parties and a number of new politicians in 2001.
 The core of the party was formed from the reformist faction of the Islamist Virtue Party, including people such as Abdullah Gül and Bülent Arınç, while a second founding group consisted of members of the social conservative Motherland Party who had been close to Turgut Özal, such as Cemil Çiçek and Abdülkadir Aksu.
+Historically the party was described as liberal conservative, conservative liberal, economically liberal, pro-European, and center-right.

-Some members of the True Path Party, such as Hüseyin Çelik and Köksal Toptan, joined the AKP.
-Some members, such as Kürşad Tüzmen had nationalist or Ertuğrul Günay, had center-left backgrounds while representatives of the nascent 'Muslim left' current were largely excluded.
-In addition. a large number of people joined a political party for the first time, such as Ali Babacan, Nimet Baş, Egemen Bağış and Mevlüt Çavuşoğlu.
+Some members of the True Path Party, such as Hüseyin Çelik and Köksal Toptan, joined the AK Party.
+Some members, such as Kürşad Tüzmen or Ertuğrul Günay, had nationalist or center-left backgrounds respectively, while representatives of the nascent, more clearly anti-capitalist 'Muslim left' current were largely excluded.
+In addition, a large number of people joined a political party for the first time, such as Ali Babacan, Nimet Baş, Egemen Bağış and Mevlüt Çavuşoğlu.